 1. Get PIA.
 You should download and install PIA before arriving in China.

 2. Connect to a server in or close to China using the WireGuard protocol.
-Servers closer to you give you better speeds, and WireGuard is more likely to overcome the Great Firewall.
+Servers closer to you give you better speeds, and WireGuard is one of the fastest VPN protocols.

 Does PIA Work in China?